Spinach Raspberry Smoothie

 What if you don’t have protein powder?

 If you don’t have protein powder, you can add 1/4 cup of rolled oats and an extra 1-2 tablespoons of maple syrup or honey.
-You could also add greek yogurt for protein (add about 1/2 cup and reduce the milk from 1 cup to 1/2 cup).
+You could add greek yogurt for protein (add about 1/2 cup and reduce the milk from 1 cup to 1/2 cup).
 Another great option would be to add some hemp hearts.

 Check out all the other ways you can add protein to smoothies for more ideas.